wballard/react/README.md

 ~~~

 # Limitations #
+React only works on attributes, whether string, object, number, or
+array, not on functions inside objects.

 Given that __noSuchMethod__ is not yet standard, there isn't yet a very
 portable way to react to adding a property, so if you dynamically expand
 an object, you need to react to it again.
 There is a shorthand for this